milyin/zenoh-arena/README.md

 ### 1. User Interface ↔ Framework

 - User interface is agnostic to current node mode (host or client)
-- Framework accepts data of type `ACTION`
+- Framework accepts commands via `NodeCommand::GameAction(ACTION)`
-- Framework emits data of type `STATE`
+- Framework returns node status via `NodeStatus<STATE>` from `step()` method
 - Types must support [Zenoh serialization](https://docs.rs/zenoh-ext/latest/zenoh_ext/)
-- Data is either delivered to remote host or processed locally
+- Data is either delivered to remote host or processed locally (depending on implementation phase)

 ### 2. Framework ↔ Game Engine

-- When in host mode, framework instantiates game engine
+- When in host mode, framework manages game engine instance
-- Forwards `ACTION`s from clients to engine
+- Forwards `ACTION`s to engine via `process_action()` method
-- Receives `STATE` updates from engine
+- Receives `STATE` updates from engine as return value
-- Distributes states to connected clients
+- Engine only runs on host nodes

-### 3. Framework ↔ Framework (Internal)
+### 3. Framework ↔ Framework (Internal - Planned)

 - Node-to-node communication using Zenoh network API
 - Discovery, connection handshake, and data exchange
 - Liveliness monitoring

-## Example: z_tetris Application
+- **Status**: Planned for Phase 2-4 implementation

+## API Usage

+### Creating a Node

+Nodes are created using the builder pattern via the `SessionExt` trait:

+1. Create a Zenoh session
+2. Call `declare_arena_node()` on the session with an engine factory function
+3. Configure the node using builder methods:
+   - `name()` - Set custom node name (optional, auto-generated if not specified)
+   - `force_host()` - Force the node to always be a host
+   - `step_timeout_ms()` - Set timeout for step() method
+4. Await the builder to create the node

+### Sending Commands

+Commands are sent to the node via a command sender channel:

+- `NodeCommand::GameAction(action)` - Send an action to be processed
+- `NodeCommand::Stop` - Stop the node's event loop

+### Processing Node Events

+The `step()` method processes pending commands and returns:
+- `Some(NodeStatus)` - Contains current node state and optional game state
+- `None` - Node has stopped (Stop command received or channel closed)

+Call `step()` in a loop to drive the node's event processing.

+## Example Applications

+### z_bonjour - Minimal Example

+A minimal example demonstrating the core API:

+- Simple counter engine that increments on each action
+- Terminal interface to send actions
+- Demonstrates node lifecycle and state management
+- Located in `z_bonjour/` directory

+### z_tetris - Full Game Example (Planned)

-The `z_tetris` application demonstrates `zenoh-arena` usage with a multiplayer Tetris game.
+The `z_tetris` application will demonstrate full multiplayer functionality with a competitive Tetris game.

-### Features
+#### Features

 - Uses [gametetris-rs](https://github.com/milyin/gametetris-rs) library as game engine
 - Single terminal application
 - Automatic host discovery and connection
 - One-on-one competitive gameplay

-### Behavior
+#### Planned Behavior

 **Startup:**